Sustainability Policy

 - Protection and restoration of biodiversity and ecosystems: Conservation and restoration of natural habitats and prevention of biodiversity loss

 Sustainability is a topic in constant evolution.
 At Vive, we recognize that the standards, legislation and insights surrounding SRI continue to evolve.
 We therefore continue to continuously hone our sustainability policy and adapt it to the latest developments.
-This enables us to continually align our strategy with industry best practices to achieve lasting positive impact.
+This enables us to continuously align our strategy with industry best practices.

 Know all about retirement in 30 min?